 Free.
 No spam.
 Unsubscribe anytime.

-The best open-weight model is DeepSeek Coder 2.0 at position #4.
+The best open-weight model is DeepSeek V3.2 at position #3.

 Value scores divide the weighted reasoning score by output token price (per 1M tokens).
 Higher means more capability per dollar.
 Models with no listed price are excluded.